Naumburg Cathedral: Interior works of art

 The sculptures were created in the middle of the 13th century out of Grillenburg Sandstone.
 Ten of the figures are merged with the walls, two are free-standing.
 They were originally painted but those remains of paint visible today date from restoration work in the 16th to 19th centuries.

 For early Gothic sculptures, these figures are extremely realistic and show a large amount of individual detail.
 The character of the sculptures and the very presence of figures of lay people in such a prominent place in the church make these unique in 13th-century European sculpture.

 Also by the same artist, the Westlettner (western rood screen) features sculpture from the Passion of Christ.

 Together, Westlettner and founder figures are considered "one of the most important works of early Gothic art in Germany".

 The Elisabethkapelle, a chapel dedicated to St. Elisabeth contains the oldest known stone sculpture of the saint.
 It was likely created shortly after Elisabeth's canonization in 1235, only four years after her death.
 The statue's head used to hold relics of the saint.

 The cathedral's windows feature work by Neo Rauch in the Elisabethkapelle and by Thomas Kuzio in the crypt and the baptistery.
 It also retains medieval windows, notably in the east choir.

 Today

 Naumburg Cathedral remains a Protestant parish church.

 It is a part of the tourist route Romanesque Road.
 Since 1999, 'Naumburg Cathedral and the landscape of the rivers Saale and Unstrut – an important dominion in the High Middle Ages' are included in the candidate list for UNESCO World Heritage Sites in Germany.

 In 2017, the nomination of 'Naumburg Cathedral and the High Medieval Cultural Landscape of the Rivers Saale and Unstrut' as a World Heritage Site will be discussed at the 41st meeting of the World Heritage Committee in Krakow, Poland (2 until 12 July 2017).

 On 1 July 2018, Naumburg Cathedral was listed as a UNESCO World Heritage Site.
 The German officials were indifferent about the decision of excluding the surrounding landscape.

+Naumburg Cathedral and Cathedral Garden are part of the Saxony-Anhalt Garden Dreams project.